-Crowdestate has achieved another important milestone to becoming a regulated alternative finance institution and June 21, 2021, is an important date for both us as well as for all our investors.
+Crowdestate has achieved another important milestone in becoming a regulated alternative finance institution, and June 21, 2021, is an important date for both us as well as for all our investors.
 With its decision (No 4.1-1/82, dated June 21, 2021), the Estonian Financial Supervision and Resolution Authority (EFSA) has granted Crowdestate a payment institution license.

 The payment institution license allows Crowdestate to provide its clients with all payment and e-money services, including the opening of payment accounts and fulfilling the payment instructions.